Ryukyukoku Matsuri Daiko Hawaii: History

 Ryukyukoku Matsuri Daiko Hawaii was founded by Akemi Martin in 1996.
 The first performance in Hawaii was at the Kuakini Senior Center on June 20, 1997.
 On March 10, 2000 the club celebrated its third anniversary with a Nabiraki performance at the Ala Moana Hotel.
 Performers from the club headquarters in Okinawa as well as the Okinawan singer and songwriter Hidekatsu Kamei came to participate.

 The Kauai branch was founded in 2002 and the Maui branch in 2003.

 On April 1, 2007 the club celebrated its tenth anniversary with a recital at the Magic of Polynesia theater in Waikiki.
 Once again, performers from Okinawa and Hidekatsu Kamei came to participate.

 The first Big Island branch was established in Kohala in 2008, and a branch in Waimea was established in December 2009.
 The Waimea group first performed in 2010.

 The club celebrated its fifteenth anniversary on June 19, 2011 with a recital at the Blaisdell Concert Hall in Honolulu.
 Performers from RMD Okinawa, Nakasone Dance Academy – Hoogei Kai, Polynesian Cultural Center, as well as singers Hidekatsu Kamei and Shinsaku Ikeda performed with the Hawaii chapter.

-In 2013 the Kauai Branch held a recital at the Kauai Community College Performing Arts Center.
+In 2013 the Kauai Branch held a recital at the Kauaʻi Community College Performing Arts Center.
 Once again Hidekatsu Kamei came from Okinawa to perform, as well as members of the celebrated Okinawan Eisa group Requios.